mmistakes/made-mistakes-jekyll/src/_drafts/improving-jekyll-static-comments.md

 last_modified_at:
 ---

-In the months after I dumped Disqus for a [static-based commenting system]({% post_url /articles/2016-08-21-jekyll-static-comments %}) with Jekyll, [**Staticman**](https://staticman.net/) has added support for [threaded comments](https://github.com/eduardoboucas/staticman/issues/35) and [email notifications](https://github.com/eduardoboucas/staticman/issues/42).
+In the months after ditching Disqus for a [static-based commenting system]({% post_url /articles/2016-08-21-jekyll-static-comments %}), [**Staticman**](https://staticman.net/) has matured with feature adds like [threaded comments](https://github.com/eduardoboucas/staticman/issues/35) and [email notifications](https://github.com/eduardoboucas/staticman/issues/42).

+Armed with instructions provided by Eduardo Bouças in [this GitHub issue](https://github.com/eduardoboucas/staticman/issues/42 "Email notification upon replies"), I set off to level-up the commenting experience on **Made Mistakes**.
+Here's how I did it.

 {% include toc.html %}

-Armed with an example and instructions provided by Eduardo Bouças in [this GitHub issue](https://github.com/eduardoboucas/staticman/issues/42 "Email notification upon replies"), I set off to level-up the commenting experience on **Made Mistakes**.
-Here's how I did it.

 ## Upgrade to Staticman v2

-To take advantage of the new features, it is necessary to migrate Staticman settings from Jekyll's `_config.yml` file into a new `staticman.yml` file[^staticman-yml].
-None of the parameter names have changed making the transition to `v2` easier.
+To take advantage of the new features, it was necessary to migrate Staticman settings from Jekyll's `_config.yml` file into a new `staticman.yml` file[^staticman-yml].
+None of the parameter names changed which made the transition to `v2` easier.

-[^staticman-yml]: An added benefit of the new `staticman.yml` configuration file means you can use Staticman with other SSGs. `v2` no longer requires you to use a `_config.yml` file which is specific to Jekyll.
+[^staticman-yml]: An added benefit of the new `staticman.yml` configuration file means you can use Staticman with other static site generators. `v2` no longer requires you to use a Jekyll specific `_config.yml` file.

 ```yaml
 comments: